akshay260520000/FHIR_Framework/README.md

       ]
     }
 ```
-### Similarly add array elements in array_explode_dict with proper key values which matches the nested levels
+### Similarly add array elements in array_column_dict with proper key values which matches the nested levels
 - Anything which is nested in some another element whould be called with ( _ ) attached to previous element for example
 - see this.
 ```